Swathi971/Lab-Notes/DevOps/Jenkins/Parameterization.md

-Parameterization of Jenkins:

-Let’s say I made the deployment of this shell script in production environment; two arguments should be passed.
-Imagine, I will run this script in Jenkins, and I want to pass arguments how?
-Why are we passing arguments?
-Because if there is an application or monitoring script; I want to get the values by passing values.
-In that case, I will get the values by parameterization-> parameterization of a Jenkins script.
-Create a simple freestyle project in jenkins:
-In execute shell, I will give script path and here we need to pass values: /temp/script.sh swathi k8s Apply save it-> build now-> Go to console output
-Hello swathi and I like k8 -> execution is happening but it’s not good that every time changing values in execute shell, we should not allow this.
-Because other users pass values; so, every time changing values inside the execute shell is not good.
-That is when we use parametrization.
-Go to configure(same project)- tick this project is parametrized-> add parameter-string parameter: Name-name, Default value-Microdegree adding one more string parameter: Name-sub, default value-DevOps Execute shell-> /temp/script.sh $name $sub -> Apply save it. click build with parameter:
-Name-Microdegree   sub-DevOps , these are the  two default values we have given.

-Click build: Go to last build # - console output- hello Microdegree & I like DevOps.

----
 ## Parameterization in Jenkins Using Shell Scripts
 ##### Problem Statement:
 Let's say I have a shell script that takes two arguments: